TERREMEMBER/znbase/docs/content/v2.0/benchmark/scalability/scaling-queries-ycql.md

 ### Writes

-YugabyteDB performs strongly consistent writes, with a replication factor (RF) of `3` in this case.
+ZNbaseDB performs strongly consistent writes, with a replication factor (RF) of `3` in this case.
 Here is detailed information of the write IO path in our docs.
 Below is the summary of the performance metrics observed during a 100% write workload:

-- **1.2 million write operations per second**, sum across the YugabyteDB nodes.
+- **1.2 million write operations per second**, sum across the ZNbaseDB nodes.
 - 3.1 millisecond average latency per write operation on the server side.
-- 75% CPU usage on average across the YugabyteDB nodes.
+- 75% CPU usage on average across the ZNbaseDB nodes.

 The graphs below are for twelve hours of the run.
 Note that this is a much longer time interval than the read benchmark because performance issues in writes often show up after a while of running when latency spikes due to background flushes and compaction start to show up.

 #### 50-node cluster — write IOPS and latency across the nodes

-The two graphs below are the corresponding CPU and RAM usage for those twelve hours, and are the average across all the YugaByte nodes.
+The two graphs below are the corresponding CPU and RAM usage for those twelve hours, and are the average across all the ZNbase nodes.

 ![Total CQL operations per second and CQL operation latency](/images/benchmark/scalability/total-cql-ops-per-sec-writes-ycql.png)